a-hr-nikolov/calculator/README.md

 ## My additions

 1. Make the design responsive
-2. Handle longer outputs
+2. Handle longer outputs (with scientific notation or truncation)
 3. Add a +/- button

 ## Challenges

 1. Converting numbers to scientific notation.
-The logic wasn't hard, but it was hard fighting against JavaScript's built-in conversions, mainly because I didn't know it existed.
+The logic wasn't hard, but it was hard fighting against JavaScript's built-in conversion, mainly because I didn't know it existed.
 2. Rounding numbers when shortening them.
 While JavaScript has its built-in Math functions, you cannot simply use them to round numbers when shortening them, because the shortening function works in a different way.
 I had to create an entire separate rounding function, which rounded the last digit of the shortened number, before any further operation can be done it (e.g. attaching an exponent).